 After entering the name of your lost device, you’ll be prompted to enter your recovery phrase:

 Once you’ve entered your entire recovery phrase, you’ll be able to access the contents of your lost wallet.

-The Trezor is currently available in both black and white, and is priced at €89, or roughly $109 USD.
+The hardware wallet is currently available in both black and white and is priced at €89, or roughly $109 USD.

-Overall, the Trezor may not be the prettiest hardware wallet on the market today, but it’s definitely the most secure.
+Overall, it may not be the prettiest hardware wallet on the market today, but it’s definitely the most secure.
 The device supports a massive range of tokens and benefits from simple setup and transaction processes that make it beginner-friendly.